authsignal/authsignal-keycloak-provider/README.md

 ## Building on your computer
-You should be able to build and package this project using Gradle.
-The gradle command will compile the source code and build the JAR files for you.
+You can build and package this project using Gradle.
+The Gradle build command will compile the source code and generate the JAR files.

 `./gradlew build`